Verkehrsverbund Pforzheim-Enzkreis: Municipalities covered

-Perspectives
+Integration into Karlsruher Verkehrsverbund

-Due to the small size of the association compared to other networks in Baden-Württemberg (there are 19 associations in the state), the alignment and future of the VPE has been under discussion for years.
+Due to the small size of the association compared to other networks in Baden-Württemberg (there are 19 associations in the state), the alignment and future of the VPE had been under discussion for years.
 In July 2021, members of the city council of Pforzheim (FDP and Greens) submitted a proposal to dissolve the VPE and integrate it into a neighbouring association such as KVV or VVS.
 In January 2022, CDU representatives proposed creating a larger "Nordschwarzwald-Rhein-Verbund" integrating VPE with neighbouring associations.

 In February 2025, shareholders of VPE and KVV signed a memorandum of understanding on the integration of VPE into the Karlsruhe Transport Association.
+In December 2025, the city council of Pforzheim and the district council of Enzkreis officially approved the merger.
+The integration was notarised on 18 December 2025, making the city of Pforzheim and the Enzkreis shareholders of the KVV as of 1 January 2026.

+While the organisational structure of the VPE is being dissolved, the existing VPE fare system continues to apply transitionally until the planned introduction of a unified KVV tariff in December 2026.